ibexa/documentation-developer/docs/ai_actions/extend_ai_actions.md

 | Action Context | Action Handler options |Set additional parameters for the Action Handler | Information about the model, temperature, prompt, and max tokens allowed. |
 | Action Context | System options | Set additional information, not matching the other option collections | Information about the fallback locale |

 Both `ActionContext` and `RuntimeContext` are passed to the Action Handler (an object implementing the [ActionHandlerInterface](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-Action-ActionHandlerInterface.html)) to execute the action.
-The Action Handler is responsible for combining all the options passed, sending them to the AI service and returning an [ActionResponse](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionResponseInterface.html).
+The Action Handler is responsible for combining all the options together, sending them to the AI service and returning an [ActionResponse](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-ActionResponseInterface.html).

+You can pass the Action Handler directly to the `ActionServiceInterface::execute()` method, overriding all the other ways of selecting the Action Handler.
-You can pass the Action Handler directly to the `ActionServiceInterface::execute()` method.
-If omitted, an Action Handler able to handle the executed Action is selected automatically.
-You can influence this choice by creating your own class implementing the [ActionHandlerResolverInterface](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-Action-ActionHandlerResolverInterface.html) or by listening to the [ResolveActionHandlerEvent](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-Events-ResolveActionHandlerEvent.html) Event the default implementation emits.
+You can also specify the Action Handler by making it part of the passed [Action Configuration](#action-configurations).
+In other cases, the Action Handler is selected automatically.
+You can influence this choice by creating your own class implementing the [ActionHandlerResolverInterface](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-Action-ActionHandlerResolverInterface.html) or by listening to the [ResolveActionHandlerEvent](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-Events-ResolveActionHandlerEvent.html) Event that the default implementation emits.

 You can influence the execution of an Action with two events: